kubos/kubos/docs/os-docs/working-with-the-mbm2.rst

 can be used with SSH via the included `Dropbear <https://en.wikipedia.org/wiki/Dropbear_(software)>`__ package.

-KubOS Linux currently guarantees support for TCP, UDP, and SCTP.
+Kubos Linux currently guarantees support for TCP, UDP, and SCTP.
 Other protocols might be supported by default, but have not been verified.

 Resources